Hypothermia, frostbite and chilblains – how to help – reviewed and updated November 2019

 - Put on warm dry clothing.

-- Cover their head as well.
+- Cover their head as considerable heat is lost from here.

 - Wrap them up in coats and blankets, increase the room temperature if possible as well.